 There is a common belief that the air outside your front door is much worse to breathe than the air inside your home.
 But, as studies show, the air inside your home may also come with health implications1.
 How did your indoor air get dirtier than your laundry?
-Think of fumes off-gassed by furniture, paint and building materials, chemicals from household cleaning products and fragrances, combustion devises, dust, bacteria and mold.
+Think of fumes off-gassed by furniture, paint, and building materials, chemicals from household cleaning products and fragrances, combustion devices, dust, bacteria, and mold.
 These are all common culprits of poor home air quality.

 If you prefer something in a bottle, don’t just trust what they tell you on the label.
 Do some research before you buy.
 Look for products that tap into plant-based ingredients for cleaning power without artificial dyes and/or fragrances to better your home air quality.
 And remember, traditionally, the fewer ingredients on the label, the better.